GilCND/DatatypesC-/README.md

 # DatatypesC#

-## Part of the first assignment and first contact with c#
+## Part of the first assignment and my first contact with c#

 ### This exercise have the following objective:
 #### Declare several variables by selecting for each one of them the most